-- (3) Business and public-institutional zoned property (i.e., B-l, B-2, B-3, B-4, B-5 and PI districts).
-For accessory structures other than temporary, overseas shipping containers, the design of accessory buildings is subject to the applicable commercial design standards identified in Apache Junction City Code, Vol. II, Land Development Code, Chapter 1: Zoning Ordinance, Article 1-13: Design Standards, §§ 1-13-3(A) and (B). - (C) Residentially zoned properties. - (1) Use.
-A detached accessory structure, located in a residential zoning district, shall not be used for any business activity other than allowed as part of an approved homebased occupation or for a commercial agricultural use. - (a) Other than a home occupation approved under Apache Junction City Code, Vol. II, Land Development Code.
-Chapter 1: Zoning Ordinance, Article 1-6: Home Occupation, § 1-6-6, no commercial business activity shall take place within or adjacent to an accessory structure. - (b) Prohibited commercial business activities include, but are not limited to, vehicle or RV repair, trucking, salvage or scrapping, renting of space for RV and boat storage, or commercial storage of any kind.

-- (2) Location.
-Accessory structures shall be located to the rear or side of the primary residence, except for garages, which may encroach past the front facade of the home.
+- 1. Use.
+A detached accessory structure, located in a residential zoning district, shall not be used for any business activity other than allowed as part of an approved home-based occupation or for a commercial agriculture use. - a.
+No commercial business activity shall take place within or adjacent to an accessory structure. - b.
+Prohibited commercial business activities include, but are not limited to, vehicle or RV repair, trucking, salvage or scrapping, renting of space for RV and boat storage, or commercial storage of any kind. - 2.
+Location.
+Accessory structures shall be located to the rear or side of the primary residence, except for garages, which may encroach past the front façade of the home.
 Garages are subject to all setback requirements.
-Carports are not permitted to encroach past the front facade of the home. - (3) Maximum size. - (a) RS-GR: no limit. - (b) RS-54 and RS-54M: 2,000 square feet, but may be increased to 5,000 square feet, provided that any structure greater than 2,000 square feet meets the main building setbacks. - (4) Accessory structures constructed prior to main building.
-An accessory structure, less than or equal to 360 square feet, may be placed upon a lot for up to 8 months and prior to the construction of the main home, for the purpose of storing tools, building materials or household goods, provided that a building permit is applied for and issued for the main home at the same time as the temporary use permit is issued for the temporary accessory structure, and provided that no accessory structure shall be used for dwelling purposes, including sleeping, living, or cooking activities.
-See Apache Junction City Code, Vol. II, Land Development Code, Article 1-5: Zoning Bulk and Land Use, § 1-5-1: Residential Use Regulations, Table 5-1, for temporary living quarters regulations during construction.
+Carports are not permitted to encroach past the front façade of the home. - 3.
+Maximum Size. - a.
+RS-GR: No Limit. - b.
+RS-54 and RS-54M: 2,000 square feet, but may be increased to 5,000 square feet upon approval of a Conditional Use Permit (CUP). - c.
+Accessory structures in all other residential zoning districts are limited to the habitable floor area of the main building structures first floor and the cumulative square footage of all accessory structures shall not exceed the lot coverage standard of this Section. - 4.
+Accessory Structures Constructed Prior to Main Building.
+An accessory structure, smaller than 360 square feet may be constructed placed upon a lot for up to eight (8) months and prior to the construction of the main home building for the purpose of storing tools, building materials or household goods, provided that a building permit is applied for and issued for the main home at the same time as the temporary use permit is issued for the temporary accessory structure that construction of the main building is commenced within 6 months after completion of the accessory structure, and provided that no accessory structure shall be used for dwelling purposes, including sleeping, living, or cooking activities.
+See Vol. II, § 1-5-1, Table 5-1 for temporary living quarters regulations during construction.